 “Between the high-tech chips and the old-school approach using ELISA, we narrowed our options down from 992 proteins to just five lead candidates, from which we chose the two that showed the greatest sensitivity,” says Pearson.

-The result is a point-of-care test strip, not unlike a pregnancy test, that carries recombinant versions of the chosen proteins, and can detect even low-intensity schistosomiasis infections.
+The result is a point-of-care schistosomiasis diagnostic testing strip, not unlike a pregnancy test, that carries recombinant versions of the chosen proteins, and can detect even low-intensity schistosomiasis infections.

 “This ticks most of our boxes,” says Pearson.
 “It works on serum – blood – and we’re optimistic about the next step, which would be to refine it for use as a urine test.